 First of all, let’s clear one thing up.
-Your net worth has nothing to do with how much you’re worth to the people in your life or your worthiness in society.
+Your net worth has nothing to do with your worthiness in society.

 As we uncover the many things that contribute to your net worth, do me a favor.
 I want you to promise me that regardless of the number you’ll keep your chin up and not become discouraged!

 Don’t let your net worth be confused with your self worth or ability to be a badass person!

 Net worth is a figure that is calculated by subtracting the sum of your liabilities from the sum of your assets.
 Basically, this is the total value of everything you own minus the total of all the money you owe.

 Your assets include everything from cash and any cash equivalent.

 - investment accounts

 Liabilities are the debts you owe.
 These can include unpaid balances on your mortgage or car, student loans, credit card debt.
 Think of a liability as anything you still owe money on and are currently working to pay back.

 According to a report on Market Watch one 1 in 5 American households have zero or a negative net worth.